AriFordsham/GHCWiki/supercompilation.md

 - Can we improve the homeomorphic embedding so that append xs xs is not embedded in append xs ys?

 - [ http://hackage.haskell.org/trac/ghc/ticket/2598](http://hackage.haskell.org/trac/ghc/ticket/2598)

+Random thoughts about the prettyprinter:

+- Let-statements:

+  - LclId is not really useful for me.
+  - The empty list on the line below it is also wasting space.
+  - The occurence information sometimes pushes the type signature over several lines.
+- Case-statements:

+  - The occurence information pushes case branches over several lines.
+  - case e of { tp1 tp2 tp3 tp4 -\> tp3 } prettyprints over 5 lines.
+- Long types: Is the complete "GHC.Types.Char" necessary?
+- Names: Why is it sometimes $dShow{v a1lm} and sometimes $dShow_a1lm?
+The latter is easier to grep for.